marijnh/Eloquent-JavaScript/04_data.md

 {{quote {author: "Charles Babbage", title: "Passages from the Life of a Philosopher (1864)", chapter: true}

-On two occasions I have been asked, ‘Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?’
+On two occasions I have been asked, 'Pray, Mr. Babbage, if you put into the machine wrong figures, will the right answers come out?'
 [...]
 I am not able rightly to apprehend the kind of confusion of ideas that could provoke such a question.